 |

-Brookfield Infrastructure Partners owns and operates assets in the utilities, transport, midstream and data sectors.
-Co.'s utilities segment is comprised of businesses from which it earns a return on a regulated or notionally stipulated asset base.
-These include regulated transmission (natural gas and electricity) and commercial and residential distribution (electricity, district energy and natural gas connections) operations.
-Co.'s transport segment is comprised of infrastructure assets that provide transportation, storage and handling services merchandise goods, commodities and passengers.
-This operating segment is comprised of businesses, such as Co.'s rail and toll road operations.
+Brookfield Infrastructure Partners L.P. is a global infrastructure company.
+Co. owns and operates in the utilities, transport, midstream and data sectors across the Americas, Asia Pacific and Europe.
+Co.'s segments include Utilities, Transport, Midstream, Data and Corporate.
+The Utilities segment consists of regulated transmission (natural gas and electricity) and commercial and residential distribution (electricity, natural gas, and water connections) operations.
+The Transport segment comprises infrastructure assets that provide transportation, storage and handling services for merchandise goods, commodities, and passengers.
 According to our BIP split history records, Brookfield Infrastructure Partners LP has had 5 splits. | |

 |